 I am an Assistant Professor and Extension Economist in the Department of Agricultural, Food, and Resource Economics at Michigan State University.
 I hold a doctorate from the Department of Agricultural Economics at Oklahoma State University and was a Frédéric Bastiat Fellow at the Mercatus Center.
 My job market paper titled, “The Excessive Choice Effect Meets the Market: Experiments on Craft Beer Choice” won the Institutional and Behavioral Economics Section Outstanding Graduate Student Paper Competition at the 2016 AAEA Annual Meeting.
 Another paper titled, “Brewing up Entrepreneurship: Government Intervention in Craft Beer” was selected as the Outstanding Article of 2017 by the editorial board of the Journal of Entrepreneurship and Public Policy.
-I am also the Chair-Elect of the Brewing and Enology Economics Research (BEER) section of the AAEA.

 “The curious task of economics is to demonstrate to men how little they really know about what they imagine they can design.” – Friedrich August von Hayek